 Possible signs of a dysfunctional pelvic floor (weak or overactive):

 - Accidental leakage or incontinence

 - Unable to make it to the toilet

 - Frequent urge to go to the toilet

 Pelvic floor dysfunction can be easily addressed through retraining exercises, relaxation and mindfulness training and general exercise advice to restore the coordination, endurance and strength of the muscles.
 It is recommended to start with a real time ultrasound assessment due to the deep nature of the muscles.
 Your Enhance Physiotherapist can then prescribe you with an individualized pelvic floor program designed specifically to suit your needs and goals or they may refer you onwards to a specialized Women’s Health Physiotherapist if internal examination is needed.

 Your Enhance Physiotherapist or exercise physiologist can also tailor a general exercise program for you to address other areas of women’s health conditions such as:

-- Pregnancy and Postpartum health and wellbeing
+- Pregnancy and post-natal health and wellbeing

-- Bone health during and post menopause
+- Bone health during or after menopause

 - Chronic pelvic pain or chronic lower back pain